 The goal should be to maintain and not gain while you are away.
 And while I am an advocate for living life and enjoying all that is has to offer, going on vacation shouldn’t become a free-for-all to throw in the towel when it comes to health and fitness.

 A common question I receive from many prospective clients is “I am going on vacation soon.
 Should I wait to start the plan or start right away?”
-My answer is always this: There is never a “good” or “easy” time to start.
+My answer is always this: there is never a “good” or “easy” time to start.
 You have to learn to live a healthy lifestyle which is what my plans aim to do.
 In other words, start the plan today.
 That way, when it does come time for vacation, you have the tools you need to maintain, not gain.

-While you won’t tracking every bite while you are on vacation, subconsciously you are much more aware of how your meals should look and be balanced if you are following a dietary plan prior to the vacation.
-I can’t tell you how many clients who have come back to not having gained an ounce.
+While you won’t track every bite while you are on vacation, subconsciously you are much more aware of how your meals should look and be balanced if you are following a dietary plan prior to the vacation.
+I can’t tell you how many clients have come back to not having gained an ounce.
 Now that is WINNING!

 Here are some tips to help you stay fit and healthy when traveling:

-1. Drink a lot of water: A lot of walking around, hours spent outside under the sun and traveling in itself can be exhausting.
+1. Drink a lot of water: A lot of walking around, hours spent outside under the sun, and traveling in itself can be exhausting.
 The airplane ride alone will dehydrate you from the altitude.
-I love to take a reusable water bottle and fill it up after I pass through security to take on the plane with me.
+I love to take a reusable water bottle and fill it up after I pass through security to take it on the plane with me.
 This ensures that I am drinking throughout the flight and that I don’t have to wait for the flight attendants to serve me.
 And when they do come to serve, take it!
 Drink all the water you can.
 You will feel so much better getting off the plane hydrated instead of tired, queasy, tight, and drained.

 When you get to your destination, continue to drink water.
 Incorporate foods that also contain a lot of water such as lettuce, watermelon, and cucumbers.

-2. Stick to your normal routine as much as possible: Just because you away don’t mean you have to throw in the towel and eat everything in sight.
+2. Stick to your normal routine as much as possible: Just because you are away doesn’t mean you have to throw in the towel and eat everything in sight.
 This goes especially for all-inclusive resorts or a buffet.
 Just because you pay for something doesn’t mean you have to overdo it.
 Breakfast included in the hotel?
-Stick to an omelet, a piece of toast or oatmeal, some fresh fruit and one “treat.”
-You don’t need muffins, bacon, hash browns, pancakes AND french toast if you normally don’t eat that at home.
+Stick to an omelet, a piece of toast or oatmeal, some fresh fruit, and one “treat.”
+You don’t need muffins, bacon, hash browns, pancakes, AND french toast if you normally don’t eat that at home.
 That is just being gluttonous.
 Pick one savory food and enjoy it.
 Tomorrow is a new day and a few hours later you will be eating your next meal.